sandyg6/100-Days-Python-challenge/README.md

 86. Write a program to shuffle and print the list. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day86.py)
 87. Write a program to generate all sentences where subject is in ["I", "You"] and verb is in ["Play", "Love"] and the object is in ["Hockey","Football"]. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day87.py)
 88. Write a program to print the list after removing delete even numbers in the list.[(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day88.py)
+89. Write a program to print the list after removing delete numbers which are divisible by 5 and 7. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day89.py)